Binyoh1/MPMA-Company-Profile-Scraper/README.md

 ## Project Summary

-This project utlizes Scrapy and Selenium with Python to scrape business profiles from the [MPMA Business Directory](https://www.mpmadirectory.org.my/all-members).
+This project utlizes Scrapy and Selenium with Python to scrape business profiles from the [MPMA Industry Directory](https://www.mpmadirectory.org.my/all-members).

-First, the scrapy spider ctawls through each page of the website, extracts the each company's profile link, saving it to a *links.txt* file in the *docs* folder, then collects the following information for each company and saves to a *profiles.csv* file:
+First, the scrapy spider crawls through each page of the website, extracts the each company's profile link, saving it to a *links.txt* file in the *docs* folder, then collects the following information for each company and saves to a *profiles.csv* file:
 - Company Name
 - Business Registration Number
 - Year of Incorporation